Jesse Jackson to step down as head of civil rights organization Rainbow PUSH

 The Rev. Jesse Jackson, who will turn 82 in October, has remained active in civil rights in recent years despite health setbacks.

 He announced in 2017 that he had begun outpatient care for Parkinson’s disease two years earlier.
 In early 2021, he had gallbladder surgery and later that year was treated for COVID-19 including a stint at a physical therapy-focused facility.
+He was hospitalized again in November 2021 for a fall that caused a head injury.

 Jackson, a protégé of the Rev. Martin Luther King, broke with the Southern Christian Leadership Conference in 1971 to form Operation PUSH — originally named People United to Save Humanity — a sweeping civil rights organization based on Chicago’s South Side.